luizbgomide/sovereign/rules.md

 At the start of each [Turn](#turn) after the party enters the site:

 1. Roll a secret [Wandering Encounter](#wandering-encounters) check with frequency depending on the adventure or site.
 On a 1, the encounter will happen at some appropriate moment this [Turn](/rules#turn).
 Most adventures give a frequency (like every other [Turn](#turn)).
-2. The Delvers decide what they want to do this [Turn](/rules#turn): move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ~ten minutes.
+2. The Players decide what they want to do this [Turn](/rules#turn): move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ~ten minutes.
 3. The GM explains the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally prodded.
 4. Start over from the top, assuming their actions have consumed a [Turn](/rules#turn), until they withdraw from the site or it becomes safe enough to stop counting [Turns](/rules#turn).

 ### Timekeeping in the Dungeon

-Once the Delvers intrude on a ruin, dungeon, or other dangerous site the GM starts tracking time in [Turns](#turn).
-Each Delver can do one significant thing per [Turn](/rules#turn).
-Different Delvers can be doing different things in the same [Turn](/rules#turn).
-Not every Delver *has* to do something.
+Once the Characters intrude on a ruin, dungeon, or other dangerous site the GM starts tracking time in [Turns](#turn).
+Each Character can do one significant thing per [Turn](/rules#turn).
+Different Characters can be doing different things in the same [Turn](/rules#turn).
+Not every Character *has* to do something.

 The point of tracking [Turns](/rules#turn) is to have a rough measure of activity.
-The more the Delvers do and the longer they stay, the more likely that they’ll run into [Wandering Encounters](#wandering-encounters) or the denizens will have time to realize that intruders are present.
-Eventually, the Delvers need to either pull back or clear the site entirely of its dangerous inhabitants.
+The more the Characters do and the longer they stay, the more likely that they’ll run into [Wandering Encounters](#wandering-encounters) or the denizens will have time to realize that intruders are present.
+Eventually, the Characters need to either pull back or clear the site entirely of its dangerous inhabitants.

 | Activity                                       | Turns |
 |------------------------------------------------|-------|